This week’s non-clinical spotlight is on the founder of The Non-Clinical PT and how she went from frustrated clinician

-The rewards are countless.
-Every time someone reaches out to say the site has helped them, my heart skips a beat.
-It never gets old.
-I love when people tell me they landed a job because they took one of my courses.
 I love when people pay it forward, too.
-Now that I’ve been at this a few years, it’s been really cool to see people in the Non-Clinical 101 alum community, and they’ll help each other land jobs.
-I always wanted to help people, which is why I pursued PT in the first place…so it’s beyond rewarding to help therapists and assistants!
+It’s been really cool to see people in the Non-Clinical 101 alumni community help each other land jobs.
+I always wanted to help people, which is why I pursued PT in the first place…so it’s beyond rewarding to help therapists and assistants, and then see them help each other!

 Oh, and tech.
 Tech is constantly changing, so it can be a total pain to stay on top of things needed to keep your site secure, etc.